 What medical conditions can lead to failing DOT physical exams?

 - History of epilepsy (seizure disorder).

-- Diabetes requiring the use of insulin (unless you have an exemption issued by the Federal government).
+- Diabetes requires the use of insulin (unless you have an exemption issued by the Federal government).

 - Failing to meet the minimum vision and hearing standards listed above.